rehierl/abstract-properties/04-order-theory/0-x-part-lin-extension.md

 ```

 In contrary to R0, R1 contains fewer vertices that are still incomparable.
-Because of that, the addition of a set of edges that results in fewer
+Because of that, the addition of a set of edges that results in a new poset
-incomparable vertices can be described as **a partial extension**.
+that has fewer incomparable vertices can be described as **a partial extension**.

 Based on that, R1 can be described as a partial extension to R0,
 just as R5 is a partial extension to R1 and even R0.

-If after the addition of even more edges the resulting order has no more
+If after the addition of even more edges the resulting order is total, and
-incomparable vertices left, the order extension can be described as
+as such has no more incomparable vertices left, the order extension can be
-**a linear extension**.
+described as **a total/linear extension**.

-Similar to before, R6 can be described as a linear extension to R5,
+Similar as before, R6 can be described as a linear extension to R5,
 and even to R1 and R0.

 <!-- ======================================================================= -->